OpenMagnetics/MAS/docs/magnetic/coil.md

 * Wire: Wire used in this winding.
 As defined in the [Wire Section] (https://github.com/OpenMagnetics/MAS/blob/main/docs/magnetic/wire.md)

-Example of Winding Functional Description of an inductor:
+Example of Coil Functional Description of an inductor:
 ```
 {
     "name": "MyInductor",